-Serving clients in South Florida & Nationwide
+Serving clients in Florida, Colorado & Nationwide

 As a Professor Emeritus with 30+ years of experience, I can tell you without qualification that the single most important goal of high school is for each student to develop a love of learning both within and outside the classroom.
 This is often accomplished by creating meaningful connections with others: collaborating on projects at school, in community organizations, and in extracurricular pursuits.

 Creating Your Educational and College Admissions Plan Results in Motivated, Self-Directed and Confident Young Adults Ready to Succeed!
 DO YOU HAVE A COLLEGE PLAN FOR SUCCESS?

 Busy parents and overwhelmed students require accurate information and personalized attention to navigate high school curriculum choices and understand the details surrounding the college application and financial aid processes.
 Your college admissions plan not only includes a curriculum mapping of challenging, relevant and manageable high school courses, but should also include student-selected extracurricular activities.

 Expert college planning and college advising isn’t limited to our physical offices in Boca Raton, Florida and Metro Denver & Boulder, Colorado.
 You’ll have access to Bonnie Rabin, Ph.D. through online platforms serving your college advising needs nationwide.
 Receive expert college admissions and college application advice and personal service at convenient appointments to fit your busy schedule.
 COLLEGE ADMISSIONS ASSISTANCE WHEREVER YOU ARE!

 College Admissions Assistance & Financial Aid Tips: The Role of Your College Advisor

 Learn More!
 Is Your Student on Target?
 Do You have a COLLEGE ADMISSIONS PLAN?